Skip to content

 checking for real labradorite

-Spotting fake labradorite can be a challenge, as its unique play of colors and iridescence make it a sought-after gemstone to imitate.
+Spotting fake labradorite can be a challenge, as its unique play of colours and iridescence make it a sought-after gemstone to imitate.
 However, there are several key factors you can consider to help you differentiate between genuine labradorite and imitations:

 2. Iridescence Quality: Authentic labradorite will exhibit a natural and vibrant iridescence that seems to come from within the stone.
-Be cautious of labradorite that has a surface coating or appears overly bright or artificial in its colors.
+Be cautious of labradorite that has a surface coating or appears overly bright or artificial in its colours.

 6. Reflective Properties: Labradorite has a distinctive reflective quality that creates a sense of depth within the stone.
 Hold the stone at different angles and observe how light interacts with its surface.
 Fake labradorite may lack this depth and appear flat.